cran/irtplay/README.md

 “middle” for computing the expected probability at the midpoint of each group.

-To use the `irtfit()` function, you need to insert the item meta data in the argument `x`, the ability estimates in the argument `score`, and the response data in the argument `data`.
+To use the `irtfit()` function, you need to insert the item metadata in the argument `x`, the ability estimates in the argument `score`, and the response data in the argument `data`.
 If you want to divide the ability scale into other than ten groups, you need to specify the number of